THE SAUCES THAT DOMINATE

 SALSA ROJA

-Tomato sauce, also known as ‘Salsa Roja’, in Spanish was first introduced to Europe via Spain during the 16th century and it soon spread to other European countries.
-Bernardino de Sahagún, a Franciscan friar from the Kingdom of Spain, is believed to be the first European to write about tomato sauce after encountering it in Mexico at around the same time.
+Tomato sauce, also known as ‘Salsa Roja’, in Spanish, was first introduced to Europe via Spain during the 16th century.
+This new culinary phenomenon soon spread to other European countries.
+Bernardino de Sahagún, a Franciscan Spanish friar, is believed to be the first European to document tomato sauce after encountering it in Mexico at around the same time.

 SALSA DI POMODORO

-The first Italian recipe of tomato sauce was published under the name ‘Spanish Tomato Sauce’ in Lo Scalco alla Moderna.
-Written by the Italian chef Antonio Latini, this book was published in two volumes in 1692 and then in 1694.
-Nearly 100 years later, a tomato sauce known as ‘Salsa Di Pomodoro,’ first appeared with pasta in the Italian cookbook L’Apicio moderno, by Roman chef Francesco Leonardi.
+The first published Italian recipe for tomato sauce was introduced to Italian kitchens under the name ‘Spanish Tomato Sauce’ in Lo Scalco alla Moderna.
+This book, written by the Italian chef Antonio Latini, was published in two volumes in 1692 and then in 1694.
+Nearly 100 years later, a tomato sauce known as ‘Salsa Di Pomodoro,’ first appeared with pasta in another Italian cookbook L’Apicio moderno, by chef Francesco Leonardi.

 SAUCE TOMATE

-‘Sauce Tomate’, is a sauce that was first used in the cuisine of the south of France in the late 17th century, particularly in Provence and the Basque Country.
-The Provençals, partial to sauce, demanded it everywhere they went and over the next 100 years, they helped it to spread it across the whole of France.
-The first written recipe for canned tomatoes comes from Vaucluse, in southern France, and it appears in a document written by an unknown chef in 1795.
+‘Sauce Tomate’, is a sauce that was first used in the cuisine of the south of France in the late 17th century.
+This sauce became particularly renowned in Provence and the Basque Country.
+The Provençals, who were partial to sauce, demanded it everywhere they went.
+This helped to spread it across the whole of France over the next 100 years.
+The first written recipe for canned tomatoes also comes from France.
+It appears in a document written by an unknown chef in Vaucluse, South of France in 1795.

 CYPRIOT YIAHNI

 ‘Cypriot Yiahni’ is a sauce that became popular on the island during the Ottoman era.
-It slowly developed to reflect a blend of Greek, Turkish, and Middle Eastern influences and Cypriot chefs began using the sauce to enhance classic Cyprus dishes, such as moussaka, gemista, fasoulia, and stifado.
-As its popularity on the island grew, other variations of the sauce were integrated into mainstream Cypriot cooking and were commonly used to enhance pasta, vegetable and meat dishes.
+This sauce slowly developed to reflect a blend of Greek, Turkish, and Middle Eastern influences.
+Cypriot chefs began using it to enhance classic Cyprus dishes, such as moussaka, yemista, fasoulia, and stifado.
+As its popularity on the island grew, other variations of the sauce were also integrated into mainstream Cypriot cooking.
+Different variations of tomato-based sauces are now commonly used to enhance several pasta, vegetable and meat dishes.

 A CYPRIOT STAPLE